Rebirthing Breathwork

 About My Approach

 My work is deeply shaped by lineage-based learning, mentorship and the wisdom of peer exchange.
-I completed my training with The School of Breathwork, my teacher is Eleanor Mann, a breathwork teacher and play therapist, who remains a core mentor and the sole lineage holder of Rebirthing Breathwork Mastery (RBM).
+I completed my training with The School of Breathwork under the guidance of my teacher Eleanor Mann.
+Eleanor is a breathwork teacher and play therapist, who remains a core mentor and the sole lineage holder of Rebirthing Breathwork Mastery (RBM).
 Her teachings have guided my understanding of inner child work, relational presence, nervous system theory and gentle somatic attunement.
 Central to her approach is the cultivation of safety in the body and the belief that healing must be self-directed and paced by the individual, not imposed.

 RBM was founded by Alakh Analda, whose teachings on energy, yogic consciousness and the sacredness of breath laid the foundation of the method.
 I had the honour of learning directly from Alakh throughout my training, which deepened my trust in the breath as a bridge between the physical, emotional and energetic realms.